KHP-Informatics/NGS_Workshop_Advanced_Bioinformatics/bash_pipeline/README.md

 $ mkdir untrimmed_fastq
 ```

-The fastq data we will be working with need to be copied from dnaseq first (this include the sequencing data as well as the bed file and the reference genome:
+The fastq data we will be working with need to be copied from the dnaseq project first (this include the sequencing data as well as the bed file and the reference genome:

 #### IMPORTANT: please keep in mind that the total available storage on your OpenStack instance is 40 Gigabytes.
 You can check the total amount of storage you have used by running the command `sudo du -sh /`.
-If you realize that you do not have enough space to copy the data in the new project, consider moving the data instead using the `mv` command instead of `cp`
+If you realize that you do not have enough space to copy the data in the new project folder and repeat the experiment, consider moving the data using the `mv` command instead of `cp`

 ```
 $ cp ~/ngs_course/dnaseq/data/untrimmed_fastq/WES01_chr22m_R1.fastq.gz ~/ngs_course/dnaseq_pipeline/data/untrimmed_fastq

-$ cp ~/ngs_course/dnaseq/data/trimmed_fastq/WES01_chr22m_R2.fastq.gz ~/ngs_course/dnaseq_pipeline/data/untrimmed_fastq
+$ cp ~/ngs_course/dnaseq/data/untrimmed_fastq/WES01_chr22m_R2.fastq.gz ~/ngs_course/dnaseq_pipeline/data/untrimmed_fastq

 $ cp ~/ngs_course/dnaseq/data/chr22.genes.hg19.bed ~/ngs_course/dnaseq_pipeline/data/

-$ mkdir ~/ngs_course/dnaseq/data/dnaseq_pipeline/reference
+$ mkdir ~/ngs_course/dnaseq_pipeline/data/reference

-$ cp ~/ngs_course/dnaseq/data/reference/hg19.fa.gz ~/ngs_course/dnaseq/data/dnaseq_pipeline/reference/
+$ cp ~/ngs_course/dnaseq/data/reference/hg19.fa.gz ~/ngs_course/dnaseq_pipeline/data/reference/
 ```

 ### Create an example bash script